meathammer/DelawareBlockchain/README.md

 </b>
 <br>

-these are just to play around with but you should be able to exchange testnet ethereum (which can be had for free from various "testnet ethereum faucets" online) into Delaware Blockchain Tokens to be used for future votes and to make proposals etc on the Delaware Blockchain.
+these are just to play around with but you should be able to exchange testnet ethereum (which can be had for free from various "testnet ethereum faucets" online) into Delaware Blockchain Tokens to be used for future votes and to make proposals etc on the Delaware Blockchain Congress.
 Eventually we can push this to the mainnet and possibly get donations etc in real ethereumn that we can then use to vote on projects, ventures etc.
 Exciting times indeed!